microsoft/winget-cli/docs/source.md

 <b>Type </b> displays the type of repo
 <b>Arg </b> displays the URL or path used by the source
 <b>Data </b> displays the optional package name used if appropriate
-<b>Updated</b>displays the last date and time the source was updated
+<b>Updated</b> displays the last date and time the source was updated

 ## update
 <b>update</b> is the sub-command that forces and update to an individual source or all.
-usage: <code> winget update [-n, --name] \<name>
+usage: <code> winget update [-n, --name] \<name> </code>

 ### update all
 The <b>update</b> sub-command by itself will request and update to each repo.
 For example:
 > C:\winget update

 ### update source
 The <b>update</b> command combined with the <b> --name</b> option can direct and update to an individual source.
 For example:
->  C:\winget update --name contoso
+<code> C:\winget update --name contoso   </code>

 ## remove
 <b>remove</b> is the sub-command that removes a source.
 The <b>remove</b>  sub-command requires the <b>--name</b> option and <b> name argument</b> to be provided, in order to identify the source.

 usage: <code> winget source add [-n, --name] \<name>
 For example:
->winget source remove --name Contoso
+> winget source remove --name Contoso

 ## Default Repository
 The Windows Package Manager will ship with a default repository.
 You can identify the repository by using the list command.
+For example:
 > winget source list

 ## Common Errors